 It’s harder than I’d like; I keep finding what I think is a coat and instead pulling up part of the warm blanket Durene and I were sharing.
 Part of the issue is that I can’t tell where clothing stops and Durene’s bed begins.

 My friend and host Durene doesn’t have a proper bed; just a mattress made of soft blankets and pillows.
 I can understand why; she’d probably break any raised surface with her weight, and even a king-sized bed wouldn’t exactly be that big for her.
 Durene’s not a giant, but she is half-Troll, and that means she’s easily six foot six, or maybe even taller.
-I can only guess; I’m barely five eleven myself, so I have to use that as a reference when measuring her.
+I can only guess; I’m just over six foot myself, so I have to use that as a reference when measuring her.

 Fully dressed but sock-less, I shiver as I pad around the room.
 Still cold, even with multiple layers.
 I feel at one of the windows and touch a wooden shutter, cold and frozen.
 Right.
 Durene has no glass.